-POL 253.
-State and Local Government

-Roles of states in the federal system.
-Federalstate, inter- and intra-state relations, urbanization and the growth of metropolitan communities.
-Urban politics and decision making in selected policy areas.

-Mr. Schiff Fall, 3 credits

-POL 255.
-Government and Sciencel

-Impact on society of advances in science and technology.
-Public policy regarding contracting for research and development, grants to universities for research and training.
-Coordination and control of science policy by the executive and Congress.
-The role of scientists in foreign policy.
+Political Science 391.
+Research Methods in Political Science: American Political Institutions

+Contributions and limitations of several approaches to and methods of the study of American politics and government, e.g., those emphasizing historical and institutional development, those focusing on interest and power conflicts, those analyzing political decision-making, and those concentrating on behavioral and interdisciplinary data; and the values of each approach in the quest for valid generalizations and predictions.

-Mr. Lakoff
+Mr. Reichler

 Fall, 3 credits

-To be offered 1967-68.

-POL 391.
-Research Methods in Political Science: American Political Institutions Contributions and limitations of several approaches to and methods of the study of American politics and government, e.g., those emphasizing historical and institutional development, those focusing on interest and power conflicts, those analyzing political decision-making, and those concentrating on behavioral and interdisciplinary data; and the values of each approach in the quest for valid generalizations and predictions.
-Mr. Reichler Fall, 3 credits POL 392.
-Research Methods in Political Science: Comparative Politics Approaches to the study of political systems with emphasis upon comparative analytical schemes, and upon comparison of specific institutions and patterns of behavior.
-Attention will also be devoted to the development of the study of comparative politics, including methods and problems of cross-governmental (international and intranational) and crosscultural comparison.
-Mr. Scarrow Spring, 3 credits
+Political Science 392.
+Research Methods in Political Science: Comparative Politics

+Approaches to the study of political systems with emphasis upon comparative analytical schemes, and upon comparison of specific institutions and patterns of behavior.
+Attention will also be devoted to the development of the study of comparative politics, including methods and problems of cross-governmental (international and intranational) and cross-cultural comparison.

-DEPARTMENT OF PSYCHOLOGY
+Mr. Scarrow

+Spring, 3 credits

+Department of Psychology

-Professors: HARRY I. KALISH (Chairman), LEONARD KRASNER
+Professors: Harry I. Kalish (Chairman), Leonard Krasner Associate Professor: Lewis Petrinovich, Marvin Levine

-Associate Professors: LEWIS PETRINOVICH, MARVIN LEVINE

-Assistant Professors: Elio Bruschi, Thomas J. D'Zurilla, Edward M. Eisenstein, Marvin R. Goldfried, Stanley J. Weiss
+Assistant Professors: Elio Bruschi, Thomas J. D'Zurilla, Edward M.

+Eisenstein, Marvin R. Goldfried, Stanley J. Weiss

 Requirements for the Major in Psychology

 In addition to the general University requirements for the Bachelor of Arts degree, the following courses are required for the major in Psychology:

-A. Study within the area of the major

-Completion of 25 Units in Psychology
+A. Study within the area of the major Completion of 25 Units in Psychology

 Psychology 101.
 (General Psychology)

 Psychology 102.
 (Learning and Motivation)

 Psychology 162.
 (Statistical Methods in Psychology)

 Psychology 205.
 (Experimental Psychology)

-12 credit hours in Psychology electives, only six to be chosen from 300 level courses.
+12 credit hours in Psychology electives

 B. Courses in related areas

-The Department requires that students take 15 credits of courses related to Psychology.
-The student will select these courses in consultation with his advisor.
+The Department requires that students take 15 credits of courses related to psychology, such as:

+Mathematics 102, 103 (Calculus I, II)

+Philosophy 235 (Philosophy of Science)

+Sociology 101, 102 (American Dilemmas: Problems of Present Day Society and Culture; Culture, Person, Social Systems, Community)

+(It is possible for the student to substitute other courses with the approval of the departmental adviser.)

 Courses in Psychology

-PSY 101.
+Psychology 101.
 General Psychology

 An introduction to psychology as the science of behavior, this course familiarizes the student with the major areas of behavior: conditioning, learning, perception, motivation, psychological development, personality, and measurement.
 Stress is placed on contemporary research.
 Prerequisite to all other courses in psychology.

-Staff

-Fall, 3 credits
+Staff Fall, 3 credits

-PSY 102.
+Psychology 102.
 Learning and Motivation

 A critical examination of the basic concepts, empirical findings, and theoretical interpretations in the experimental study of learning and motivation.

-Prerequisite: PSY 101.
+Prerequisite: Psychology 101.

 Mr. Levine

 Fall and Spring, 3 credits each semester

-PSY 162.
+Psychology 162.
 Statistical Methods in Psychology

 Designed to provide the student with a knowledge of the use and interpretation of elementary statistical techniques in research.
-Emphasis is placed on descriptive statistics, correlational analysis, and inferential statistics, including chi-square, critical ratio, t, F, and cettain selected non-parametric techniques.
+Emphasis is placed on descriptive statistics, correlational analysis, and inferential statistics, including chi-square, critical ratio, t, F, and certain selected non-parametric techniques.
 Two lecture sessions and a one-hour laboratory each week.

-Prerequisite: PSY 101, 102.
+Prerequisites: Psychology 101, 102.

-(PSY 102 may be waived with permission of instructor.)

-Mr. Kalish

-Fall and Spring, 3 credits each semester

-PSY 205.
-Experimental Psychology

-Application of the experimental method to the analysis of behavioral phenomena in human beings and animals.
+(Psychology 102 may be waived with permission of instructor.)
+Mr. Kalish Fall and Spring, 3 credits each semester Psychology 205.
+Experimental Psychology Application of the experimental method to the analysis of behavioral phenomena in human beings and animals.
 Design and execution of experiments, in conditioning, learning, perception, motivation, conflict, and certain selected personality problems.
 One lecture, one seminar and one two-hour laboratory period per week.
-Prerequisites: PSY 101, 102, and permission of the instructor.
+Prerequisites: Psychology 101, 102, and permission of the instructor.
 Messrs.
-Petrinovich, Weiss

-Fall and Spring, 4 credits each semester

-PSY 208.
-Theories of Personality

-Contemporary theories of personality will be studied with emphasis on the experimental literature pertaining to personality development.
+Petrinovich, Weiss Fall and Spring, 4 credits each semester Psychology 208.
+Theories of Personality Contemporary theories of personality will be studied with emphasis on the experimental literature pertaining to personality development.
 Current methods of personality assessment in the applied areas will also be considered.

-Prerequisite: PSY 101.
+Prerequisite: Psychology 101.